 - 1. Open the index to export. - 2.
 Choose File>Export.
-The Export Options dialog will appear. - 3.
-Modify the export options (described below) if desired. - 4.
+The Export Options dialog will appear.

+- 3. Modify the export options (described below) as desired. - 4.
 Click OK.
 A Files dialog box will appear asking for a name to give the exported file. - 5.
-Enter any legal filename in the File name text box. - 6.
+Enter a filename for the exported index in the File name text box. - 6.
 Click Export.